Hildegard Vieregg

 Hildegard Katharina Vieregg (born in 1939 in Bad Aibling, Germany) is a museologist and museum professional, an educator, a university professor and lecturer, author, editor and administrator.
 She has contributed in important way to museums, to the International Council of Museums and to its International Committee for Museology.
 Her research interests include memorial sites, resistance against the Nazi totalitarian regime and museology as a science.

 Biography

 Education

-After graduating from the classical gymnasium (Ignaz-Günther Gymnasium) in Rosenheim, she entered the Ludwig-Maximillians University in Munich where she studied pedagogy, philosophy, psychology and social science, and in 1964, was awarded a teaching degree.
+After graduating from the classical gymnasium (Ignaz-Günther Gymnasium) in Rosenheim, she entered LMU Munich where she studied pedagogy, philosophy, psychology and social science, and in 1964, was awarded a teaching degree.
 Later, she returned to the same university and, in 1990, received a doctorate in comparative museology and museum policy as well as a doctor of philosophy degree in museum education and museum policy.

 Employment

 Vieregg has had a distinguished career.
 Starting in 1975, she worked at the Bayerische Staatsgemäldesammlungen in Munich, where she was promoted to the position of Vice Director of the Centre for Museum Education.
 From 1978 to 1999, she freelanced in various museums in Munich and at memorial sites in Bavaria, and also offered courses in interdisciplinary Studies of Contemporary History and Art at the Bavarian State Academy for Teacher Training and Personal Management Dillingen.

 Simultaneously, from 1983 to 1986, Vieregg was responsible for the research program “Community Museums and Preservation of Historical Monuments” on behalf of the Federal Ministry for Science and Education, Bonn and Bavarian State Ministry for Culture and Education.
 She subsequently was appointed Professor of Museum Studies at the Barnaul State Pedagogical University and at the Munich School of Philosophy.

 On behalf of the Bavarian Ministry of Culture and Science, she was responsible for the teacher training in memorial sites, giving workshops in Germany, Czech Republic and Poland, and, from 2001 to 2004, for special projects on museum history, museology and museum education.
 Simultaneously she has been a senior lecturer in museology summer schools in Brno, Czech Republic (1997–2006), and Kolyvan, Siberia/Russia, as well as giving international lectures in Argentina and[Brazil.